Skip to content

 Subpoena coverage may not be at the top of the list of things you look for in a real estate errors & omissions policy.
 In fact, you may not have really thought about getting subpoenaed.
 Our client may not have worried much about it either—until it happened to him.
 Notice that the broker and the agent hadn’t done anything wrong or had complaints lodged against them.
 They were being used to support somebody else’s argument.
 That’s little comfort when you’re faced with a subpoena.

 Have a question about subpoenas or another legal issue?
-CRES clients can call the CRES ClaimPrevent® Hotline pre-claim.
+CRES members can call the CRES ClaimPrevent® Hotline pre-claim.
 We want to help with any issues that put you at risk.
 Clients receive a guaranteed response within 4 hours or next business day, with recommendations confirmed in writing.

 Back To Top